CharJer/AI-Red-Teamer-Path/README.md

 # AI-Red-Teamer-Path
-AI Red Teamer path taken from various online sources
+AI Red Teamer path taken from various online sources, I believe that knowledge should be free and open for everyone

 ## Pre-requisites
  - Calculus - Reach Mastered Proficiency